Robert E. Glennen

-Robert Eugene Glennen Jr. (March 31, 1933 – December 1, 2015) was an American education administrator, most recently serving as Emporia State University's thirteenth president in Emporia, Kansas.
-Before president of Emporia State, Glennen also served as the tenth president at Western New Mexico University, various administrative jobs at the University of Nevada, Las Vegas and the University of Notre Dame.
+Robert Eugene Glennen Jr. (March 31, 1933 – December 1, 2015) was an American education administrator, who served as Emporia State University's thirteenth president in Emporia, Kansas.
+Before becoming president of Emporia State, Glennen also served as the tenth president at Western New Mexico University, and held various administrative jobs at the University of Nevada, Las Vegas, and the University of Notre Dame.

 Education

 Glennen received his bachelor of arts and master's degree from the University of Portland, and his doctorate from the University of Notre Dame in 1962.

 Career

-1960s and 70s
+1960s and '70s

 After graduating from Notre Dame in 1962, Glennen was the associate dean at Notre Dame for 10 years.
-After that, he became the UNLV vice-president and dean of the university's college.
-At both Notre Dame and UNLV, Glennen's job was to create new programs for undecided freshman students.
+Following that, he became the UNLV vice-president and dean of the university's college.
+At both Notre Dame and UNLV, his job was to create new programs for undecided freshman students.

 Presidencies

-In 1980 after being at UNLV for eight years, Glennen moved to Silver City, New Mexico to become the tenth president of Western New Mexico University.
+In 1980, after being at UNLV for eight years, Glennen moved to Silver City, New Mexico, to become the tenth president of Western New Mexico University.
 He served as the president from 1980 to 1984.
 In 1984, Glennen became Emporia State University's next president.